— Proof

 Verifiable from the release artefacts.

-SBOM, CVE scan, licence compliance, unsafe Rust audit, static analysis.
-Every micro service, every commit, via the ci-gamma shared template.
+SBOM (Software Bill of Materials), CVE scan, licence compliance, unsafe Rust audit, static analysis — every micro service, every commit, via the ci-gamma shared template.

 | Tool | Scope | Output |